 Is it okay to burn?

 Residential burning is allowed by permit only.
-NO BURNING is allowed from July 1st through September 30th (or when King County Fire Marshal or Puget Sound Clean Air Agency deem a Burn Ban is necessary for the health and safety of citizens.)
 Permits are issued at the Enumclaw Fire Administration Building (2884 Griffin Ave Suite A), or can be obtained online .
 Burn permits are valid for one (1) year from the date of issue and are not extendable.
 Upon expiration, the permit holder or designee must be issued a new permit prior to burning.
-Burn permits are not sold during a burn ban.
+Burn permits are not sold during a burn ban (July 1st-September 30th).

 Prior to igniting a fire, citizens are required to check the current burn ban status with both King County Fire Marshal Office and Puget Sound Clean Air Agency.
 Both online links can be found below.